 Oberlin and the World: Educating for Global Engagement

-- Oberlin offers instruction in a dozen languages, ranging from ancient Latin and Greek to Hebrew and Arabic.
+- Oberlin offers instruction in a dozen languages, from ancient Greek to modern Hebrew, Arabic to Portuguese.

 - Approximately 300 Oberlin students each year participate in approved semester- or year-long study away programs.
 In the 2011 Open Doors survey sponsored by the Institute for International Education, Oberlin College was ranked 5th in the top 25 Baccalaureate Institutions in the total number of study abroad students.